 – Olympia Summer School 2013 student

 Due to its location and the wealth of the historical, artistic, and archaeological record, Greece enables an exceptionally fruitful study of the different imperial layers and legacies in the region, and their interactions.
-The program takes place in the symbolic historical sites of Olympia, the ancient center of cult and athletic competition, and Nafplio, the first capital of Greece.
+The program takes place in the symbolic historical sites of Nafplio, the first capital of Greece, Olympia, the ancient center of cult and athletic competition, and cosmopolitan Thessaloniki, the most important city center in Northern Greece.
 Through focused and interrelated seminars by an interdisciplinary team of scholars who have conducted collaborative research and publication in the region, and a rich program of field trips and museum visits, students are introduced to the comparative study of empires—ancient, medieval, and modern—that dominated Greece for more than two millennia.
 What can we learn about the ideology, representation, and exercise of power in the Empire in question?
 What kind of identities were available?
 What was their political significance?
 What kinds of interactions marked the cultures of the people?
 What was the role of territoriality and geography, both imagined and physical?
 How did the imperial core relate to the periphery?
 How did the empire in question relate to the outside world?
 What kinds of literary and cultural productions were characteristic of the period, and what was their significance?

 “I believe I echo a unanimous sentiment when I say that each of us took away something from Olympia that was unique and intensely personal and enriching, be it an appreciation for the classics or Greek sculpture and poetry, a better understanding of the Balkans or of the imperial and urban encounter, or just a compendium of Greek swear words, pet rocks, sand, and Mediterranean salt.
 It was fabulous.”

 Watch a video of students enjoying their time abroad in Greece.